 ‘I appreciate the help,’ Harry said.
 The initial surprise had worn down, his first response now over, the aug returning his public face to a truer reflection of his current emotional state.
 The whole exchange occurred between the augs in the heads of all the people who could see Harry, and he had no awareness of the charade taking place on his behalf.
 ‘Shall we walk for a bit?
 The restaurant is this way.’

 ‘Yeah.’
-Karen hugged Harry’s arm and they moved off slowly.
+Hannah hugged Harry’s arm and they moved off slowly.

 The city at night was a feast of colour.
 A new installation in front of the Caleton building was a giant Greek warrior made from a fountain of rising mist, the colours shifting from bright blue as it erupted from two spouts below his ankles before moving through the spectrum until it faded to the softest of pinks as it evaporated high above his head.
 A dog ran through the warrior’s legs and tried to bite the coloured mist, the coloured air swirling visibly around him.
 The child giving chase was imploring it to stop.